nwtgck/piping-server-pkg/README.md

 ## Automation

-These releases are automatically published by CircleCI.
+These releases are automatically published by GitHub Actions.

 ## Generate executables in local